 The next day, we loaded into a stylish red minibus, helmed by our quiet and pleasant driver, Vlado.
 (In all the time I spent with him, Vlado only said 3 words to me: “Feeling okay?” and “Cold!”
 They each felt like gifts.)
 We were on our way to Sarajevo.

 When we arrived in the city, we met up with our Insider Expert (our city-specific guide), Muhamed Vlajčić.
 Since we were all starving, Muhamed treated us all to Bosnian burek, a flaky, spiral pie with various delicious fillings, from spinach to cheese to meat.
 Burek quickly became a group favorite.
-After we were full up with pastry and yoghurt, Muhamed took us on a tour of Sarajevo’s Old Town.
+After we were filled up with pastry and yoghurt, Muhamed took us on a tour of Sarajevo’s Old Town.
 We started to learn about this great city at the intersection of Eastern and Western culture.
 And we also started to learn about its painful past, like when we come across souvenirs made from old bullet casings.

 The next day in Sarajevo, Muhamed took us on a tour called “Times of Misfortune,” which detailed the Siege of Sarajevo and the Bosnian Genocide.
 Our normally chatty and cheerful group grew quiet as Muhamed told us about his own experience growing up during the siege – and the literal scars he still carries.
 We headed to the Sarajevo Tunnel Museum and learned about the secret tunnel that became a lifeline to the people of Sarajevo.
 We even went through a small section of the tunnel, which was cramped and dark.
 I’m not a tall person by any means, but I had to double-over to walk through.
 Claustrophobia rose in the back of my throat like bile, and I scrambled out of the exit like I was being chased.
 I’d only walked about 80 feet.
 I can’t imagine going through that tunnel for 370 yards.